MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Trim.md

 ## Remarks

 > [!IMPORTANT]
 > The TRIM function in Excel was designed to trim the 7-bit ASCII space character (value 32) from text.
 In the Unicode character set, there is an additional space character called the nonbreaking space character that has a decimal value of 160.
 This character is commonly used in webpages as the HTML entity, `&nbsp;`.
-By itself, the **Trim** function and **WorksheetFunction.Trim** method do not remove this nonbreaking space character.
+By itself, the **Trim** function and **WorksheetFunction.Trim** method don't remove this nonbreaking space character.

 The **WorksheetFunction.Trim** method in Excel differs from the **[Trim](../Language/Reference/User-Interface-Help/ltrim-rtrim-and-trim-functions.md)** function in VBA, which removes only leading and trailing spaces.